Who is the richest Kardashian and how much do they earn?

 With a vast business empire, innumerable brand endorsement deals, head-turning fashion moments and controversies surrounding her personal life, Kim Kardashian is not just a superstar in the US but also a global celebrity who personifies opulence and luxury.

-As per Forbes, Kim has a net worth of 1.8 billion, as of 15 November 2022.
+As per Forbes, Kim has a net worth of 1.8 billion, as of 15 November 2022, making her the richest in the Kardashian Jenner family.
 The self-made billionaire has snowballed her TV-show stardom into such a massive empire by building a mobile video game called Kim Kardashian: Hollywood, a beauty line called KKW Beauty and a clothing brand of active shapewear, SKIMS.

 Kim launched KKW Beauty in 2017.
 The company garnered a whopping sale of USD 100 million in its first year, according to Parade.
 This was followed by the launch of SKIMS in 2019.